swapnil1023/outline/project.md

 - [Writing and deploying firebase cloud functions.](https://firebase.google.com/docs/functions/get-started)

 ### Note
-- You must not store user passwords in the user document.
+- You must not store the user password in the user document.
 That will be handled by the firebase authentication.

 ## Bring it On!

 - Implement forgot password functionality too - refer [this](https://medium.com/@levimatheri/flutter-email-verification-and-password-reset-db2eed893d1d) for help.
 - Try to implement "Stay logged in" feature by saving user credentials locally.
-You can use [shared prferences](https://pub.dev/packages/shared_preferences) for this.
+You can use [shared preferences](https://pub.dev/packages/shared_preferences) for this.
 - Implement logout feature as well.
 You should delete all the user data stored locally, when the user logs out.

 ## Expected Outcome

-At this point the login/register pages must be made along with its error handling.
+At this point, the login/register pages must be made along with its error handling.
 Also the user must be redirected to the home screen page upon successful login.
 Check for all sorts of errors (email, password, password confirmation error) in the forms and give appropriate errors for each.

 Your cloud function should be able to make the skeleton document of the user upon registration.